mhutch/mhutch.github.io/content/_posts/2018-09-15-reflections-posts-surgery.md

 After obtaining hormones and making a social transition, bottom surgery for me was a given.
 I hated that part of myself more than anything else, so fixing it was a priority.
-It took time and work: multiple psychological evaluations, repeated laser hair removal in delicate areas, time gates, waiting lists, insurance criteria.
+That took time and work: multiple psychological evaluations, repeated laser hair removal in delicate areas, time gates, waiting lists, insurance criteria.
 Part of me still feels like I showed up fifteen years late, but once I started I made